-- Between 6 months and a year you can increase the time to around 30 minutes, depending on your puppy’s breed.
+- Between 6 months & a year you can increase the time to around 30 minutes, (depends on your puppy’s breed).

-- In adulthood, walks can last for around an hour for active or working breeds and between 20 and 30 minutes for others.
+- In adulthood walks can last for about an hour for active/working breeds & 20 to 30 minutes for others.

-Walk on grass where possible, hot tar will burn puppy paws.
+Walk on grass where possible, hot tar will burn doggy paws.
 It’s also more interesting to investigate and natural to toilet on.

 Take into account your puppy’s age, breed requirements, state of health, level of socialisation and fitness level.